doanja/Recipe-Mate/README.md

 # Recipe Hub TS

 Recipe Hub TS is a single page web app (SPA) that allows users to search and browse for recipes.
-Recipes are organized in an user friendly way that allow both desktop and mobile users to have a better cooking expierience.
-Easily check ingredients, and step-by-step instructions off.
+Recipes are organized in an user friendly way that allow both desktop and mobile users to easily check off ingredients for various recipes, and follow step-by-step instructions without clutter.

 ## Demo